AlfredAn/4p-snake/README.md

 # 4-player snake

 A multiplayer snake game I made in 2014.
-Requires NetBeans to build, but a prebuild jar is available in the dist folder.
+Requires NetBeans to build, but a prebuilt jar is available in the dist folder.

 The rules in multiplayer mode are as follows:
 - If all players are dead, the player with the highest score wins.